firmata/ConfigurableFirmata/readme.md

 Firmata is a protocol for communicating with microcontrollers from software on a host computer.
 The [protocol](https://github.com/firmata/protocol) can be implemented in firmware on any microcontroller architecture as well as software on any host computer software package.
 The arduino repository described here is a Firmata library for Arduino and Arduino-compatible devices.
 If you would like to contribute to Firmata, please see the [Contributing](#contributing) section below.

+##Installation

+- **If you are using Arduino IDE version 1.6.4 or higher** go to `Sketch > Include Library > Manage Libraries` and then search for "ConfigurableFirmata" and click on Install after tapping on the ConfigurableFirmata item in the filtered results.
+You can also use this same method to update ConfigurableFirmata.
+- **If you are using an older version of the Arduino IDE**, download or clone ConfigurableFirmata to your Arduino sketchbook library.
+This is typically `/Documents/Arduino/libraries/` on Mac or Linux or `\My Documents\Arduino\libraries\` on Windows.

 ##Usage